 - running, jumping, and other high-impact activities

-A person should talk to their pelvic floor therapist, doctor, or physical therapist about whether there are any specific exercises they should avoid after surgery or childbirth.
+Speak with a doctor, and a physical therapist, if possible, about whether there are any specific exercises to avoid after surgery or childbirth.

-In addition to practicing pelvic floor exercises on a daily basis, everyday activities can help strengthen the pelvic floor.
-These include walking, standing up straight, and sitting properly.
+In addition to practicing pelvic floor exercises every day, a person can help strengthen their pelvic floor by walking more, standing up straight, and sitting properly.

-Both men and women can also tighten and squeeze the pelvic floor muscles each time they sneeze, cough, or lift something heavy.
-These activities help strengthen the pelvic floor further and prevent incontinence.
+A person might also try squeezing their pelvic floor muscles each time they sneeze, cough, or lift something heavy.
+This can help strengthen the pelvic floor and prevent incontinence.